 Burgers are the main feature of the menu, with 11 to choose from.
 They are rather small, but options with 2 or 3 patties are available.
 Other choices include various hot dogs; grilled chicken, tenderloin and fish sandwiches; or grilled cheese.

 The food at Fritz's Railroad Restaurant is mostly average (about what you get at a drive-in), with two exceptions: the chili and the shakes.
-The shakes are hand made and good, though there are only 4 or 5 flavors to choose from.
+The shakes are handmade and good, though there are only 4 or 5 flavors to choose from.
 The chili is very meaty (about like a sloppy Joe) and has few beans.
-It is spicy but not too "hot."
+It is spicy, but not too "hot," and makes a great chili dog or chili burger.

 Fritz's Railroad Restaurant is fun for a quick lunch or snack.
 Its a cliché, but Fritz's does appeal to kids of all ages.

-Fritz's has two other locations at Crown Center in Kansas City, Missouri and Shawnee, Kansas.
+Fritz's has two other locations at Crown Center in Kansas City, Missouri and in Shawnee, Kansas.
 But this original location (since 1954!) has more charm and faster service.
-I was not impressed by the food when I tired the recently opend Shawnee location.
+I was not impressed by the food when I tried the Shawnee location.

 One warning, the three tables closest to the front counter do not have their food delivered by railroad.